 - 1/2 teaspoon vanilla extract

-- I used about 2 teaspoons of caramel filling per cupcake.
+- Use store bought caramel, or make your own using my Maple Syrup Caramel Sauce recipe.
+I used about 2 teaspoons of caramel filling per cupcake.
 You can use more or less based on your preference.

 - Add the caramel topping to a small bowl.
 Start with one drop of red food coloring, stir, and add another drop if you want a deeper shade of red.

 - In a small mixing bowl, add the oil and both sugars.
 Whisk until until well combined.
 Add the buttermilk, coffee, and vanilla, and whisk until fully incorporated.

 - Sift the flour, cocoa powder, baking powder, baking soda, and salt over the wet ingredients.
 Gently whisk to incorporate until no dry streaks remain.

 - Pour the batter equally into the cupcake liners.
 Tip – I recommend a cookie scoop to get equal portions of batter – and less mess!

 - Bake for 12 minutes, or when a toothpick inserted in the middle of one of the cupcakes comes out mostly clean (a few small crumbs is ok, and good).

 - Cool the cupcakes in the pan set on a wire rack for 10 minutes.
 Remove the cupcakes from the pan and cool completely on the wire rack.

 - Scoop out a small amount of cupcake from the middle to make the well for the caramel sauce.
 You can use a small paring knife, apple corer, or even the wide end of a piping tip.
 The size of the well is completely your preference and how much caramel you want in the middle of the cupcake.